-Axis Bank UK Limited ("the Bank"), a company, registered as a private company with limited liability, in England & Wales (No.7554558), is a wholly-owned subsidiary of Axis Bank Limited (Axis Bank India), the third largest private sector bank in India having a balance sheet size of USD 120.95 billion as of 31 March 2020 (March 2019: USD 115.83 billion).
+Axis Bank UK Limited ("the Bank"), a company, registered as a private company with limited liability, in England & Wales (No.7554558), is a wholly-owned subsidiary of Axis Bank Limited (Axis Bank India), the third largest private sector bank in India having a balance sheet size of USD 136.25 billion as of 31 March 2021 (March 2020: USD 120.95 billion).
 The Bank commenced operations in April 2013, subsequent to receiving authorisation from the Prudential Regulation Authority on 19 April, 2013.
 The Bank is regulated by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and is covered by the Financial Services Compensation Scheme (FSCS).
 The Bank historically offered a range of products covering Retail banking, Corporate and Commercial banking, Buy to Let mortgages (BTL), Investment banking services, Trade finance and Treasury services to its customers.
-Following a strategic review of operations, the Board of Axis Bank UK Limited in its meeting held on 28 January 2020 formally approved the decision to exit the UK market and wind down operations.
-For further details on wind down, please refer to the Strategic Report.
+Following a strategic review of operations, the Board of Axis Bank UK Limited (" the Bank") in its meeting held on 12 November 2020 approved the decision to pursue the sale of the Bank to a third party as opposed to the previous strategy which was to wind down operations.
+As at 31 March 2021, Axis Bank Ltd entered into a sale and purchase agreement to divest its entire shareholding of the Bank to a third party, which intends to continue operating the Bank for the foreseeable future.